 Alternatively, you might go to the store and purchase some pure ammonia.
 Ammonia smells like predator urine and will keep mice away.
 Place ammonia-soaked cotton balls in areas where mice congregate.

-- Snap Traps: By far the most prevalent sort of mouse trap, this quick-trigger device stops mice in their tracks.
+- Snap Traps: This quick-trigger device stops mice in their tracks by far the most prevalent sort of mouse trap.
 When used properly, these mouse traps kill mice quickly, making them an efficient way to eliminate an entire colony.
 Snap traps are classified into three types: bar, clam, and hidden kill.

 - Electric Mouse Traps: These mouse traps entice mice inside the chamber before stunning them with lethal electric shocks.
-Don’t worry, they’ve been designed precisely to keep humans and pets from being shocked.
+Don’t worry; they’ve been designed to keep humans and pets from being shocked.

 - Traps with Sticky Traps: Mice become attached to a sticky glue board until you release them, which is not as high-tech as the other solutions (or kill them).
 Because it can only be used once, it is less efficient than other solutions.

-- Live Catch Traps: These traps, like those used for larger mammals, catch mice but do not kill them.
-They are a form of chamber or cage with a trigger-activated door that will not close until the captured rodent is released.
+- Live Catch Traps: These traps catch mice like those used for larger mammals but do not kill them.
+They are a chamber or cage with a trigger-activated door that will not close until the captured rodent is released.

-All mouse traps, with the exception of sticky traps, require some sort of bait.
+All mouse traps, except sticky traps, require some sort of bait.
 The most frequent bait is peanut butter, but you can also use chocolate, cheese, bird seed, or nuts to entice mice into the trap.